Simulation

 • split (bool, default: False ) –

-Whether to split the Jacobian into outer and inner blocks.
+Whether to split the Jacobian into multiple parts.
 Defaults to False.

 • epsilon (float, default: 1e-08 ) –